telerik/xaml-docs/controls/radvirtualgrid/features/column-and-row-resizing.md

 >important Invoking the __FitColumnWidthToContent__ also depends on the __MainPanel__ of the control to be loaded.
 This is needed so the control can actually perform the measuring calculations.
 Thus, calling the method right after the __InitializeComponent__ method of the application is __not recommended__.

-A possible way to ensure that the visual elements of __RadVirtualGrid__ are already generated, the __Loaded__ event of the control can be utilized.
+A possible way to ensure that the visual elements of __RadVirtualGrid__ are already generated, is to handle the __Loaded__ event of the control.

 #### __Example 1: Invoking the FitColumnWidthToContent method__